Blog

 Aside from meeting the salary threshold, an employee must also meet a few more criteria - the three most common criteria being executive, administrative, and professional.
 These positions are commonly referred to as being white-collar jobs.
 Any employee who does not meet any of these requirements is considered a non-exempt employee.

-Yet another classification of exempt employee in Arizona is for certain commissioned salespeople.
-Such salespeople must satisfy the requirements of either one of the primary exemptions listed above or must have involved in sales outside their employer’s place of business.
+Yet another classification of exempt employees in Arizona is for certain commissioned salespeople.
+Such salespeople must satisfy the requirements of either one of the primary exemptions listed above or must be involved in sales outside their employer’s place of business.

 EasySource for Talent Sourcing

 As of my last update, the rules for exempt employees in Arizona are governed by both federal and state labor laws.
-The primary law that establishes the rules for exempt status is the Fair Labor Standards Act (FLSA) at the federal level, which is enforced by the U.S. Department of Labor.
-Arizona also has its own labor laws that align with or complement the FLSA.
+The primary law that establishes the rules for exempt status is the Fair Labor Standards Act (FLSA) at the federal level, which the U.S. Department of Labor enforces.
+Arizona also has its labor laws that align with or complement the FLSA.

 Here are some key rules for exempt employees in Arizona: